s4ni/playactvt/README.md

 working on 7.1.1 but not on 4.0.3....

-use and idea of PackageManager class list all application installed in android device and can launched from app directly
+use of PackageManager class
+list all application installed in android device app can be launched from activity directly